-- There are no awards to be provided at NCAA-sponsored regionals and there also shall not be any awards ceremony at NCAA-sponsored regionals. - The schedule of events at the NCAA Division II wrestling championships finals is clearly detailed and must be followed.
+- There are no awards to be provided at NCAA-sponsored regionals and there also shall not be any awards ceremony at NCAA-sponsored regionals with the exclusion of the top place finisher in each weight class and the Super Regional team champion.
+No other awards should be given out. - The schedule of events at the NCAA Division II wrestling championships finals is clearly detailed and must be followed.
 However, the schedule of events at the NCAA Division II wrestling championships regionals is left up to the discretion of each regional host.
 Any major changes must be discussed with the committee chair and NCAA Championships manager.
 Various meetings must be planned, and the coach's association also may hold functions in conjunction with the NCAA regionals. - For the NCAA Division II wrestling championships regionals, mats and underlayment will be provided by the host institution.
 Mats and underlayment are provided by Resilite for the NCAA Division II wrestling championships finals. - All officials for super regionals (along with finals) will be selected by the coordinator of officials (with consultation and final approval from the Division II Wrestling committee).
 It is recommended that each super regional's officials be within driving distance.
 The number of referees is determined by the application of the formula of 1-1/2 referees per mat.
 If an uneven number of mats are being used, the number of referees shall be rounded up to the next whole number.
 Typically, at the NCAA Division II wrestling championships finals, eight out of the fourteen referees are from within driving distance and six are approved to fly. - The information pertaining to the banquet/food card in the NCAA Division II wrestling championships manual for finals does not apply in the NCAA regional qualifying tournament.

-2020 NCAA DII WRESTLING CHAMPIONSHIP SUPER REGIONAL MAT-SIDE VIDEO REVIEW CHALLENGE
+2021 NCAA DII WRESTLING CHAMPIONSHIP SUPER REGIONAL MAT-SIDE VIDEO REVIEW CHALLENGE

 Institution Challenging:

 Red Wrestler Name: Institution:

 Green Wrestler Name: Institution:

 Weight Class: Bout #:

 Challenge Issue:

-·

-(OFFICIAL CORRECT) Ruling Confirmed:Ruling Inconclusive: (COACH CORRECT)
+(OFFICIAL CORRECT) Ruling Confirmed:Ruling Inconclusive: (COACH CORRECT)Ruling Reversed:

-runing commineuruning meoneiusive Kumig Keverseu.

 User Error:

-User Error: Official Number:
+Official Signature Official Number:

+NCAA Committee Member Signature:

+Elapsed Review Time:

-\Please bring challenge form to the head table immediately at the conclusion of the match\
+^{}Please bring challenge form to the head table immediately at the conclusion of the match